 Maybe you’ve read the news articles on HDB resale flats going at sky high prices – some even fetching over a million dollars.
-You’re wondering if your own unit could net such a lofty figure.
+You’re wondering if your own home could net such a lofty value.

-Or perhaps you’ve decided to sell your property for some extra liquidity, and are wondering how to get the best possible price for it.
+Or perhaps you’ve decided to sell your home for some extra liquidity, and are wondering how to get the best possible value and price for it.

-These 12 tried-and-tested ways will help get your house sold faster – and at an attractive price.
+These 12 tried-and-tested ways will help get your home sold faster – and at an attractive value and better selling price.

 In space-constrained Singapore, people are willing to pay a premium to feel like they’re not living in a shoebox.

-That’s why one of the most effective ways to increase your home’s value is to create as much space as possible.
+That’s why one of the most effective ways to increase your home value is to create as much space as possible.

 First thing: declutter.
 Get rid of all those old magazines and books.
 Too many clothes and shoes lying around?
 Carousell, here we come.